 When you watch your favorite chef or cooking shows, you can see the professional chef’s chopping skill which gives some thought to how the chefs chop through ingredients with such swiftness and grace?

 Now the answer is the Pinch grip technique, which is the most effective way to hold a knife. it will help you to make thinner, more straight cuts.
 The proper way to hold a knife is one of the first lessons taught in many culinary arts programs.

-The reason we hold the blade here is that this is the balance point of the knife.
-Don’t shift any of your fingers when you use your knife, or else you could risk cutting yourself.
+The reason we hold the knife in this position is that we want to keep a perfect balance between sharpness and safety.
+This means not moving the knife away from your body when you use it.
+If you accidentally move the blade in any way while using it, you could easily cut yourself.
 We don’t have to over guide the blade and the knife, our fingers will be light around the knife which will fit an extension of your hand.